East New York: Transportation

 In addition, the neighborhood contains the East New York station on the Long Island Rail Road's Atlantic Branch.
-The New York City Subway's East New York Yard, Livonia Yard, and Pitkin Yard, as well as New York City Bus's East New York Bus Depot and Spring Creek Bus Depot, are all in the neighborhood, but none of these are open to the public.
+The New York City Subway's East New York Yard, Livonia Yard, and Pitkin Yard, as well as New York City Bus' East New York Bus Depot and MTA Bus Company’s Spring Creek Bus Depot, are all in the neighborhood, but none of these are open to the public.
 The freight-only Bay Ridge Branch demarcates the western border of East New York.

 Avenues and other major highways and roadways designed for automobiles include: